moment/luxon/docs/tour.md

 var dur = Duration.fromObject({ hours: 2, minutes: 7 });
 ```

-They can be add or subtracted from DateTimes like this:
+They can be added or subtracted from DateTimes like this:

 ```js
 dt.plus(dur);